 Uppsala, Sweden’s former capital, is home to many historical gems.
 I was fascinated by the Gustavianum Museum’s 400-year-old anatomical amphitheater, which was built to perform medical dissections.

-Do you want to visit Scandinavia?
+Do you want to visit Scandinavia on tour?
 Tell us why in the comments below!